 After starring in several independent short movies and on the Off-Off Broadway theater scene, Paula started originating her content.

-It was followed by BLACKOUT, an award-winning short film, which inspired Paula to develop its feature version titled The Strange Case of Señorita Flores, which she is preparing to film soon.
+It was followed by Blackout, an award-winning short film, which inspired Paula to develop its feature version titled The Strange Case of Señorita Flores, which she just adapted into a narrative podcast with the same tittle available wherever you listen your favortite podcasts.

-Paula supports St. Jude Children’s Research Hospital, the Samuel Goldwyn Children Center foundation, MPTF, and Elton John Aids Foundation.
+Based between Madrid and LA, Paula is working on several projects and likes to support St. Jude Children’s Research Hospital, the Samuel Goldwyn Children Center foundation, MPTF, Elton John Aids Foundation, and Dawning.org.

-She is an avid tennis player, mother of two angels, wife to a great man, and loves cooking paella and entertaining her international and local friends.
+She is an avid tennis player, mother of two angels/terremotos, wife to a great man/entrepeneur, and loves cooking paella and entertaining her international and local friends.

 La Vida es Sequidivu!